Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 - Functional Training: Applying improvements to daily activities

-Joint Mobilization + Soft Tissue Work
+Joint Mobilisation + Soft Tissue Work

 - Combined Effect: Addressing both joint and soft tissue restrictions